Setting up a Keypad Option with an Advanced IVR

 3

-If you want a different message to play when you are closed for after hours or holidays, check the Activate away greeting box, choose Play when we are closed from the Frequency drop down and choose your respective recorded greeting.
+If you want a different message to play when you are closed for after hours or holidays, use the Away audio message toggle, then choose Play when we are closed from the Frequency dropdown and add your respective greeting.

 4